AndresHugoBernardez/Universal-CNC-3Dprinter/README.md

 This project is still in process.
-It is not ready yet.
+I have to prove it now.